drangara/MFIX-Exa/docs/source_docs/Inputs_Chapter.rst

-Run-time inputs are used to control the simulation setup such as the grid, solver settings, geometry, boundary conditions etc. These ``<key> = <value(s)>`` pairs are saved in a text file, with any file name, that is passed to the MFiX-Exa executable at run time:
+Run-time inputs are used to control the simulation setup such as the grid, solver settings, geometry, boundary conditions etc. These ``<key> = <value(s)>`` pairs are saved in a text file, with any file name, that is passed to the MFIX-Exa executable at run time:

 .. code-block:: shell